 8. Gongryong Ridge, Seorak Mountain (설악산 신선대 공룡능선)

-are prerequisites to viewing these curious peaks in the Seorak mountain
+Physical fitness and mountain climbing experience are prerequisites to viewing these curious peaks in the Seorak mountain range.

-Thought to be shaped like the spine of a dinosaur (hence
+Thought to be shaped like the spine of a dinosaur (hence the name, "Dinosaur Ridge"), this rocky ridge offers spectacular views of both inner and outer Seorak.

-Ridge, the most popular ridge route in the range, is approximately 1,200
+The climb is no picnic: the peak elevation of Gongryong Ridge, the most popular ridge route in the range, is approximately 1,200 meters.

 Goseong-gun/Yangyang-gun/Inje-gun, Sokcho-si, Gangwon-do (강원도 속초시 고성군, 양양군, 인제군)